yahia-adam/minishell2/README.md

 <h2>Compilation:</h2>

-- Navigate to the root of the repository from your Terminal and run make to build the mysh executable file.
+- Navigate to the root of the repository from your Terminal
+- run make to build the mysh executable file
+- execute my_sh file.

 <h2>Features:</h2>